 If this recipe is new to you, I hope you’ll love it!
 See why it’s been a favorite on the blog since I first posted it in 2017.

 It turns out that banana bread can be perfectly sweetened with bananas only.
 Now, I should specify that this bread is NOT sweet enough to be considered dessert for most of us.
-It is however, perfectly sweetened to be eaten at breakfast or as a snack with a thin (or thick) layer of sunflower seed butter, peanut butter, almond butter or margarine/butter.
+It is however, perfectly sweetened to be eaten at breakfast or as a snack with a thin (or thick) layer of sunflower seed butter, peanut butter, almond butter, jam and/or margarine/butter.
 Think of it as eating a sweeter version of toasts in the morning.
 I must say, it’s also delicious eaten on its own and it does taste sweeter once it’s cooled off – It’s still delicious eaten warm with melted butter.